 The fact some ratings agencies did otherwise suggests failures of judgment and character on their part.

 A longer-term problem is that this failure may facilitate calls for more financial regulation, much as the Sarbanes-Oxley Act was a response to America’s 2000-2001 corporate scandals.
 The evidence is growing that Sarbanes-Oxley has proved extremely costly for business.
 Even Sarbanes-Oxley’s authors now concede many of its provisions were badly drafted.

 According to a University of Pittsburgh study, Sarbanes-Oxley’s discouragement of prudent risk-taking and its generation of additional compliance-costs have contributed to many firms listing themselves in the City of London rather than Wall Street.
-This has also been facilitated by Britain’s Financial Services Authority’s shift away from Sarbanes-Oxley-like procedural approaches to financial regulation, towards principles-based regulation which focuses on (a) the behavior reasonably expected from financial practitioners and (b) good outcomes.
+This has also been facilitated by Britain’s Financial Services Authority’s shift away from Sarbanes-Oxley-like procedural approaches to financial regulation, towards principles-based regulation thatfocuses on a) the behavior reasonably expected from financial practitioners and b) good outcomes.

-These are the institutions (rather than ethics-auditors and business-ethics courses) which The Wealth of Nations’ author, Adam Smith, identified as primarily responsible for helping people develop what he called the “moral sense” that causes us to know instinctively when particular courses of action are imprudent or simply wrong — regardless of whether we are Wall St bankers or humble actuaries working at securities-rating agencies.
+These are the institutions (rather than ethics auditors and business ethics courses) which The Wealth of Nations’ author, Adam Smith, identified as primarily responsible for helping people develop what he called the “moral sense” that causes us to know instinctively when particular courses of action are imprudent or simply wrong — regardless of whether we are Wall Street bankers or humble actuaries working at securities-rating agencies.

 Perhaps the recent financial turmoil will remind us that sound financial sectors rely more than we think upon sound moral cultures.